npt/libinput-gestures/README.md

     libinput-gestures-setup stop service autostart start

-Switch back to the default desktop option with the command:
+You can switch back to the desktop option with the command:

     libinput-gestures-setup stop desktop autostart start